 While hydroxyzine has been approved for use in humans, it’s also sometimes used in veterinary medicine to treat dogs.
+Hydroxyzine hydrochloride is approved for use in dogs and cats.
 It works to block histamine and is sometimes prescribed as a sedative.
 This medication is safe when used according to the veterinarian’s supervision.

 This medication can cause sedation, so it’s not often prescribed for service dogs.
 It’s also not prescribed for dogs who have certain medical conditions such as:

 - Dogs that have urinary or intestinal obstructions